 If this is done right, half the battle is won.
 I did some online research, looked up old and reliable cookery books, talked to people who had been making a Christmas Cake for years.
 My 'learnings' are here in this post!
 And my Christmas Fruit cake was absolutely delicious, soft, moist, bursting with flavours!
 And, best of all, it did not crumble as I sliced it!

-When to Soak Fruits for Christmas Fruit Cake?
+When to Soak The Fruits for Christmas Fruit Cake?

-From all the reading I have been doing, there are 4 possible broad timelines you can follow to soak Fruits for Christmas Fruit Cake.
+There are 4 possible broad timelines you can follow to soak fruits for Christmas fruit cake.
 Of course there are many variations to this, and you can find your own comfort timeline as you get into the regular practice of making the Christmas cake each year.

 a.
 Some people, start right in February or March, and bake the cake in the last week of November, or 5-6 weeks before Christmas, keeping it moist by drip feeding the cake with alcohol every week till Christmas.

 c.
-In this time line the fruits are soaked about 5-6 weeks before Christmas, ie in the last fortnight of November, and baked a week before Christmas.
+In the third of the popular time lines, the fruits are soaked about 5-6 weeks before Christmas, ie in the last fortnight of November, and baked a week before Christmas.
 This cake needs alcohol to be added just once, mid week before Christmas Day.

 d.
 The short cut method if you need to make the cake without too much time for the soaking?
-Soak the fruits a month before Christmas - in the last week of November, but this time the soaking is just overnight.
+Soak fruits for Christmas fruit cake about a month before Christmas - in the last week of November, but this time the soaking is just overnight.
 The next day, bake the cake, and touch up with alcohol once a week.
 Some people prefer this method, as the fruits are soaked but not overwhelmingly so.

 So why do we need to soak the fruits at all?
 And why feed the cake after it is baked?